briankoser/sfc-listeners-guide/episodes/0136-batman-1966-making-a-return-and-other-news.md

   <q class="ben">Take that, Calvin!</q>
 </div>

-Ben starts a contest: the first person to email him the answers to five trivia questions related to <i class="work-title">The Lord of the Rings</i> and pipe smoking can pick a book, movie, or TV show for Ben to watch and review.
+Ben starts a contest: the first person to email him the answers to five trivia questions related to {% workTitle "The Lord of the Rings" %} and pipe smoking can pick a book, movie, or TV show for Ben to watch and review.

 <ol>
-  <li>Of the four main hobbits, who is the only one who doesn't smoke in <i class="work-title">The Lord of the Rings</i>?
+  <li>Of the four main hobbits, who is the only one who doesn't smoke in {% workTitle "The Lord of the Rings" %}?
-  <li>Which two villains smoke in <i class="work-title">The Lord of the Rings</i>?
+  <li>Which two villains smoke in {% workTitle "The Lord of the Rings" %}?
   <li>Of the nine members of the fellowship, which one loses his pipe on the journey?
   <li>Which race crafts pipes but does not smoke itself?
   <li>What was Tolkiens preferred material for pipes?